Fragrant Flowers

 Fragrant plants improve the ambiance in the garden and invoke memories of other gardens and other times.

-Wintersweet (Chimonanthus praecox) The flowers are small but the fragrance is powerful In February.
+Wintersweet (Chimonanthus praecox) The flowers are small but the fragrance is powerful in January and February.

 Sarcoccoca rusifolia blooms in the winter with tiny but very fragrant flowers.